 We recommend using the services of the registered guides when visiting important sites.
 The information you receive is priceless.
 The only time we did not use a guide was for the Mayan site at Tulum and we now wish we had.

-There before you, you will see a skinny trunked tree with a green color leaf.
+There before you, you will see a skinny trunked tree with a green colour leaf.
 This is a rubber tree and it is important to the Mayans as the white sticky resin was used to make the balls they used for their Ball Game.
 The bark is removed from the tree, the white sticky stuff inside the bark is then boiled and when cooled, it is shaped by hands into a ball shape and then polished.

 The meaning of ‘Chichen Itza’ – Chi translates to mouth, chen is waterway and Itza is the name of the dynasty and can also mean knowledge, putting it all together “Mouth of the Well of the Itza”.

 Chichen Itza was abandoned around 1200CE either due to either an increase in population which the land then could not provide enough food to feed the people or it was due to civil war.
-The Mayans traveled to the highlands in Central America and settled there.
+The Mayans travelled to the highlands in Central America and settled there.

 El Castillo or the Temple of Kukulcan